An electric fan is a handy device on those hot and humid days.

 All of our house appliances and devices like the washing machine, the dishwasher, the TV or the printer are plugged to a wall socket.

-If you want to find out how you can use a plug in power meter to measure your electricity usage and electricity cost, have a look to this YouTube video.
+If you want to learn how to use a plug-in power meter to measure your electricity usage and cost, watch this YouTube video.

-A small electric fan does not use much power, most of them just use between 30 to 45 watts.
+A small electric fan does not use much power.
+Most of them use between 30 to 45 watts.

 A low power consumption means that a fan does not use a lot of electricity.

-But be careful, more advance fans or fans with cooling and heating options may use quite a bit of electricity.
+But be careful; more advanced fans or fans with cooling and heating options may use a lot of electricity.

-Find out how many watts does a fan use and you will be able to calculate the electricity usage and electricity cost using the calculator from the ‘Electricity cost calculator’ section.
+Find out how many watts a fan uses, and you can calculate the electricity usage and cost using the calculator from the ‘Electricity cost calculator’ section.

 Most of the small fans use between 30 to 50 Watts.